msfninja/schedule/README.md

 Schedule is a web application, allowing you to create and save to-dos, notes, calendar events and other miscellaneous information like your school timetable on a server, and make it accessible, manageable and sync-able from and on any device<sup id="l-ref-1"><a href="#ref-1">1</a></sup>.

 It's a valuable tool for any student, or generally, anyone who necessitates keeping track of his tasks in the forms of to-os or store information in the forms of memoranda, or even an agenda.
 Since Schedule is a web application, inferring it is accessed from a web browser<sup id="l-ref-2"><a href="#ref-2">2</a></sup>, it can be used on implicitly any device with a web browser and access to the internet or network on which the server hosting Schedule is running.
-For accessibility (specifically on mobile devices), Schedule allows a progressive web application that you can install as a (browser emulated) app, which provides access to it with ease right from your device's home screen (or your device-specific environment).
+For accessibility (specifically on mobile devices), Schedule allows a progressive web application that you can install as a (browser emulated) application, which provides access to it with ease right from your device's home screen (or your device-specific environment).

 Schedule is simple to use, has a fine and candid graphical user interface and works seamlessly.
 Apart from that, what I'd like to denote is that Schedule is quite privacy-friendly, as it stores all user data<sup id="l-ref-3"><a href="#ref-3">3</a></sup> on the server encrypted, using the Advanced Encryption Standard algorithm with a 256-bit key size, which assures nobody but you can access your data.